 1. Start with what you already have - Use products you already love at home to create short videos.
 Think: product demos, testimonials, or a “day in the life” featuring something you actually use.
 Don’t wait for a brand deal.

 2. Build it on Canva - Canva is perfect for a clean, website-style portfolio.
 No coding or domain required to publish your portfolio as a website.
-Browse their templates or use our free portfolio template, which is included in the free 7-Week Monetization Roadmap.
+Browse their templates or use our free portfolio template, which is included in our free 7-Week Creator Content Monetization Checklist.

 3. Lead with your strongest video - Your first video is your first impression.
 Show your face, talk to the camera (the sooner the better), and let your vibe shine through.Turn off autoplay on all of your videos, so they don’t play all at once when someone clicks to see your portfolio.